 WHY 100 ACTS OF LOVE?

-The company’s name comes from my experience as a cancer caregiver to my husband, Art.
-When my husband had Stage IV Large B-Cell Lymphoma, we needed a lot of help.
+The company’s name stems from my experience as a cancer caregiver to my husband, Art.
+When my husband was diagnosed with Stage IV Large B-Cell Lymphoma, we needed a lot of help.

-Many friends, acquaintances, and co-workers came up with creative and simple ways to support us, and I started calling their actions “acts of love.”
+Many friends, acquaintances, and co-workers came up with creative and simple ways to support Art, myself, and our three young children.
+I called these actions “acts of love” because they felt like little acts of love.

 Those acts of love were invaluable in relieving some of the darkest moments in our lives.